 Employ the Supply Chain Strategy to Save Costs and Increase Sales

 Customer service processes and supply chain strategy in the market we have today should be as automated as possible to ensure that customer service levels are being met and are responding to the very fast-paced demands of replenishment.
 TMS solutions have been good at matching less-than-truckload (LTL) shipments for multi-stop deliveries or to the same delivery point.
 But, the best-in-class order consolidation requires detail about the characteristics of the SKU, the quantity, and location so customer service reps spend more time building the shipment.
-The ideal time to solve this is at the time orders are received n your Enterprise Resource Planning (ERP) system.
+The ideal time to solve this is at the time orders are received in your Enterprise Resource Planning (ERP) management system.
 When implementing the method, the advanced order building capability IDs the freight savings for consolidation at the point of order entry rather than using spreadsheets to group orders together and execute capabilities downstream where it becomes too late to make a decision.
 Many companies are using optimization in the supply chain strategy to ID the optimal orders that provide the best utilization of the shipment.
 The automatic consolidations can auto backfill if the truck is not full.
 The outcome of this is automatic generation of the orders into one or more shipments respecting the retailer’s purchase order rules.
 Timing is essential, therefore the optimization process has to occur within seconds to determine optimal combinations of sales orders into a shipment.

 What Value is to be gained?